Rajspeaks/Machine-Learning-approach-to-Bengali-POS-Tagging-using-NLTK/README.md

 # Bengali POS Tagging using NLTK on Indian-Corpus
-Indian corpus is a collection of these Indian Languages: Bangla, Hindi, Marathi, and Telugu language data.
+Indian corpus is a collection of these Indian Languages: Bengali, Hindi, Marathi, and Telugu language data.

 ## Steps: